cloudera/flink-tutorials/flink-simple-tutorial/README.md

 ## Running the application from IntelliJ

-The tutorial application is based on the upstream Flink quickstart maven archetype.
+The tutorial application is based on the upstream Flink quickstart Maven archetype.
 The project can be imported into IntelliJ by following the instructions from the public Flink documentation: https://ci.apache.org/projects/flink/flink-docs-stable/dev/projectsetup/java_api_quickstart.html#maven

 In order to run applications directly from the IDE you must enable the `add-dependencies-for-IDEA` profile, to ensure that provided dependencies that would be otherwise supplied by the runtime environment are available here.